All comparisonsPassword Managers

 KeePassXC

-1Password fails first because it requires creating a hosted account and syncing the vault through the vendor cloud service.
+1Password fails first because it requires creating a hosted account and syncing through a vendor cloud service before using the password manager.

 Verdict